The Protection Hearing

 How should I dress?

-- Dress like you are going to church or to a job interview or to visit your grandmother.
+- Dress like you are going to church or to a job interview.

 Should I bring the children?